To maximise the efficiency of your domestic condensing boiler is very simple, turn the flow temperature down.

 The main reason this increases efficiency is the added energy from 'latent heat' extraction by using 'state' or 'phase change'.
 If you'd like to know how this works exactly and how to capitalise on it, here’s the science...

-(Please note this is written for gas boilers but the same principles apply for oil)
+(Please note this is written for gas boilers but the same principles apply to oil)

 CH4 +2O2 = CO2 + 2H2O + HEAT